 - Investments such as stocks and mutual funds

-However, it’s important to know that some assets can’t be placed in a living trust.
-For example, retirement accounts and life insurance policies will have their own beneficiary designations and shouldn’t be included in the trust.
+However, it’s important to know that you can’t place some assets in a living trust.
+For example, retirement accounts and life insurance policies have their own beneficiary designations so don’t include them in the trust.
 You should just make sure to update those designations should you need to update the beneficiaries to your trust as well.

-A revocable trust can be changed at any time during your life, but do you know exactly when you should amend it?
+You can change a revocable trust at any time during your life.
+When should you amend it?
 Here are some of the top reasons that you might need to amend your trust.

 You Have a New Child

-If you have biological or adopted children who aren’t included in your trust, they may not receive their fair share of your property without involving the court.
+Any biological or adoptive children that you don’t include in your trust, may not receive their fair share of your property without involving the court.
 It is essential to add any new child to the trust if you want them to inherit specific assets from your estate.
-You may also want to consider what is known as a “family pot trust.”
+You may want to consider a “family pot trust.”
 This is a single trust that would provide for the basic needs of all children you have until the youngest reaches a certain age, commonly 21, at which point the remaining assets would be divided among all of your children.

 You Need a Different Trustee